Mahnaz Afkhami: Gender equality

 In 1969, two years after returning to Iran as a professor of literature and Chair of the Department of English at the National University of Iran, Afkhami was drawn into Iran's women's movement and founded the Association of University Women.
 In 1970, she became the secretary general of the Women's Organization of Iran (WOI).
 She remained there for ten years, during which time she worked for Iranian women's rights.

 While Afkhami was Minister of Women's Affairs, Iran's legislation granted women equal rights as regards divorce; raised the minimum age of marriage; supported women's employment with maternity leave and childcare provision; and built upon the family laws of 1967.

 Afkhami has served as a member of Iran's High Council of Family Planning and Welfare and on the boards of trustees of Kerman University and Farah University for Women.
 She has written that "[w]omen's empowerment is a process, a holistic approach that involves raising consciousness, building skills and reforming unjust laws that limit women's education, their employment, their participation in decision making and, above all, their opportunities for economic independence."

 Exile and involvement in the international women's movement

-When Iran's Islamic Revolution began in 1979, Afkhami was at the United Nations in New York negotiating the establishment of the International Research and Training Institute for the Advancement of Women (INSTRAW).
-She was charged in absentia with "Corruption on Earth and warring with God."
-She has never returned to Iran, living instead in exile, although she has said she would like to return to help rebuild Iran if its political system changed.
+When Iran's Islamic Revolution began in 1979, Afkhami was at the United Nations in New York City negotiating the establishment of the International Research and Training Institute for the Advancement of Women (INSTRAW).
+She was charged in absentia with "Corruption on earth and warring with God."
+She has never returned to Iran, living instead in exile, although she has said she would like to return to help rebuild Iran if its political system were to change.

 She contributed the piece "A future in the past, the prerevolutionary women's movement" to the 1984 anthology Sisterhood Is Global: The International Women's Movement Anthology, edited by Robin Morgan.

 In 1994, she published Women in Exile, a collection of portraits of activist women in political exile.